garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/Internet Access.md

-With a public cloud environment, users "plug into" the data & applications via an internet connection giving anytime, anywhere
+With a public cloud environment, users "plug into" the data & applications via an internet connection giving anytime, anywhere access.